zaphosting/docs/en/fivem_sql_file_import.md

 ---
 id: fivem_sql_file_import
-title: FiveM Server: SQL file import
+title: FiveM Server SQL file import
 description: Information on how to import SQL files into the database of your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: SQL File Import
 ---